-Any inpatient care offered to individuals for either ear reconstruction or auditory device implantation should be conducted in an age-appropriate inpatient facility.
+Any inpatient care offered to individuals for either ear reconstruction or auditory device implantation should be conducted in an age appropriate inpatient facility.
 All care should be subject to local clinical guidelines for infection control, pain control, patient safety and clinical governance.

-The psychologist should be involved at preadmission stage to assess psychological readiness for surgery, including identifying any procedural anxiety that will impact on the surgery itself, and psychosocial issues that may affect treatment adherence post-operatively.
-Post-operative follow-up should occur following completion of ear reconstruction to assess emotional state, satisfaction with surgical process, and body image issues.
-Pre-operative preparation of the patient can also include a ward visit, surgical planning, anaesthetic assessment, and the chance to ask questions or discuss anxieties with the specialist nurse.
+A psychologist should be involved at preadmission stage to assess psychological readiness for surgery, including identifying any procedural anxiety that will impact on the surgery itself, and psychosocial issues that may affect treatment adherence post-operatively (see section 9.2).
+Assessment of readiness for surgery should occur before or at the preadmission clinic.
+A semi-structured interview format should be used to establish current emotional state, family functioning, mental and physical health history, significant life events, risk factors for poor psychological adjustment postsurgery - including unrealistic expectations, concerns regarding the process of hospital admission, surgery, post-operative pain etc. As well as collating feedback for the medical team, the aim should be to attempt to ascertain if ear reconstruction will contribute to long term psychological well being.
+Postoperative follow-up should occur following completion of ear reconstruction to assess emotional state, satisfaction with surgical process, and body image issues.

+Pre-operative preparation of the patient can also include a ward visit, surgical planning, anaesthetic assessment, and the chance to ask questions or discuss expectations and anxieties with the specialist nurse.

-Because of the high preponderance of difficult airways in patients with Treacher Collins Syndrome and patients with hemifacial microsomia, anaesthetic staff should be appropriately trained in difficult airway management and fibreoptic intubation.
-Post-operative care should be in a high dependency, or if necessary, an age-appropriate intensive care facility.
-Post-operative management of patients should involve nurses with appropriate training, surgical staff including the ear reconstruction surgeon and specialist nursing input as required.
+Because of the high preponderance of difficult airways in patients with Treacher Collins Syndrome and patients with craniofacial microsomia, anaesthetic staff should be appropriately trained in difficult airway management and fibreoptic intubation.
+Post operative care should be in a high dependency, or if necessary, an age appropriate intensive care facility.
+Post operative management of patients should involve nurses with appropriate training, surgical staff including the ear reconstruction surgeon and specialist nursing input as required.
 Implant based reconstructions may be discharged as early as 23 hours.
 Costal cartilage based reconstructions may require up to one week post-operative inpatient stay for surgical drains and pain management.
 The average inpatient stay following first stage costal cartilage reconstruction is 4 days.
 Subsequent stages of the autologous reconstructions can be performed on a 1 night or day case basis as geography allows.

 Patients should be followed up regularly wherever possible by the operating surgical team in the early weeks following discharge.
-If geographical considerations make this difficult then follow up in a more local surgical care or dressing care facility may be appropriate, provided there is close communication between relevant professionals.
+If geographical considerations make this difficult then follow up in a more local surgical care or dressing care facility may be appropriate provided there is close communication between relevant professionals.